freqtrade/freqtrade/docs/docker_quickstart.md

 #### Docker-compose logs

-Logs will be located at: `user_data/logs/freqtrade.log`.
+Logs will be written to: `user_data/logs/freqtrade.log`.
-You can check the latest log with the command `docker-compose logs -f`.
+You can also check the latest log with the command `docker-compose logs -f`.

 #### Database

-The database will be at: `user_data/tradesv3.sqlite`
+The database will be located at: `user_data/tradesv3.sqlite`

 #### Updating freqtrade with docker-compose

-To update freqtrade when using `docker-compose` is as simple as running the following 2 commands:
+Updating freqtrade when using `docker-compose` is as simple as running the following 2 commands:

 ``` bash
 # Download the latest image